 Once you’ve reviewed the concepts and learned an answer framework, apply that knowledge to practice questions.
 Time yourself and attempt to solve the problem by yourself before checking any available solution.

 Talk out loud as you practice.
 Play the role of the interviewer and the candidate, asking and answering questions.
 This will help you develop your communication skills and your process for breaking down problems.

-For a full list of interview questions and solutions, take a look at our cracking the system design interview guide.
+For a full list of interview questions and solutions, take a look at our list of 31 system design interview questions.